Registered parks and gardens

 Parks and gardens of local historic interest

-As well as the above, there are also Parks and Gardens of Local Historic Interest and these were identified as part of the Doncaster Unitary Development Plan.
-These have now been reviewed as part of the Evidence Base for emerging planning policies, further information can be found on the Local Parks and Gardens page.
+As well as the above, there are also Parks and Gardens of Local Historic Interest which have been reviewed as part of the Local Plan, further information can be found on the Local Parks and Gardens page.

 The locations of Local Parks and Gardens can be viewed on the Heritage Map.

 What are the effects of being a registered park and garden?

 Registration as either a Park and Garden of Special or Local Historic Interest is a material planning consideration so, if any application for development may affect a registered park or garden it is worth contacting the Design and Conservation team for further advice.